tongyanjun/cse230_Happy_Link_Game/README.md

 Er Zhuo

 ## Project Description
-In a limited time, as long as you find all the same letters that can be connected in pairs, each time you find a pair, they will automatically disappear, as long as all the letters are eliminated to win.
+Happy link game is a terminal based small game with a straightforward goal to eliminate all the cells on the board.
+You need to find all the same letters that can be connected in pairs, each time you find a pair, they will automatically disappear, as long as all the letters are eliminated, you win.
 The so-called being able to connect means: whether horizontally or vertically, the line from one letter to another letter cannot exceed two bends, and the line cannot pass through the letters that have not been eliminated.

                1 2 3 4 5 6 7 8 9 10
                A B Y K L A M K L Z  1